 Check out last spring’s garden-themed vintage market in the post, Sage Farm Antiques Early Evening Buy Event.

-How to use vintage containers in a garden?
+How do you use vintage containers in a garden?

 You can’t beat an old purse filled with garden flowers now, can you?